 Nanopore is a biotech company developing and selling nanopore sequencing products (including the portable DNA sequencer, MinION) for the direct, electronic analysis of single molecules.

-Oxford Nanopore Technologies aims to disrupt the paradigm of biological analysis by making high performance, novel DNA/RNA sequencing technology that is accessible and easy to use.
+Nanopore aims to disrupt the paradigm of biological analysis by making high performance, novel DNA/RNA sequencing technology that is accessible and easy to use.

-Nanopore Technologies is backed by GIC, GT Healthcare Capital Partners, IP Group Plc, Amgen, Baillie Gifford, Railpen Investments, International Holdings Company (IHC) and others.
-The company raised £84.4M in new round on Oct 13, 2020.
-This brings Nanopore's total funding to £799.6M to date.
+Nanopore is backed by GIC, GT Healthcare Capital Partners, IP Group Plc, Amgen, Baillie Gifford, Temasek, Wellington Management, M&G Investments, IHC and others.
+The company raised £195M ($271M) in a new round on May 05, 2021.
+Tis brings Nanopore's total funding to £994.6M to date.
+The transaction valued the company at £2.48B post-money.